 In Spain, the menu del dia or menu of the day is offered at restaurants during the midday meal (la comida).
 Enjoying the menu del dia is the most economical way to eat in Spain.
 This generously-sized meal is offered all for one price.
 It normally includes soup or salad, bread, main course with a side dish, dessert, and coffee.
 Wine or water is included.
 Usually, you will have two or more choices for the courses.

 In Spain, people typically eat five meals a day.
 They have an early morning breakfast, another one at around 10 a.m., lunch at around 2 p.m. or 2:30 p.m., then they have a dinner at 6:30 p.m.
-A late-night dinner is typically served at 9a.m.
-That's a lot of meals, right?
+A late-night dinner is typically served at 9 p.m.

-If a restaurant does not have their menu del Dia listed, that does not mean it’s not available.
-You can ask the server if they have the menu of the day available by asking, “Hay un menu del Dia?”
-If it is available, the waiter can probably tell you then.
+If a restaurant does not have their menu del dia listed, it may still be offered.
+You can ask the server if they have the menu of the day available by asking, “Hay un menu del dia?”

-And remember that you don't have to eat from the menu of the day; you can order from the full menu as well.
-Perhaps you don't want a larger meal and only want something small, so think about what you want to eat -- and where you want to eat -- before you go out.
+You don't have to eat from the menu of the day; you can order from the full menu as well.
+Perhaps you don't want a larger meal and only want something small, so think about what you want to eat—and where you want to eat —before you go out.

 The menu del dia is divided into three sections: